Burning Mouth Syndrome

 - When the pain is just in the tongue is not anywhere else, often that’s irritation of the facial nerve.
 When there is burning in the back of the throat as well, or in the palette in the roof of the mouth that is indicative glossopharyngeal vagus nerve irritation.
 Often, this is from upper cervical instability.

-Burning mouth syndrome is usually not an isolated problem in upper cervical instability.
+Burning mouth syndrome is usually not an isolated problem.
 There are other symptoms.

 - In every case I’ve ever seen a burning mouth syndrome the people also have other symptoms, it can be dizziness, ringing in the ears, clicking in the neck, migraine headaches, tension headaches, speech problems, swallowing problems, a lot of these symptoms again are problems with the vagus nerve.